The Ultimate Guide to Coba Ruins & Cenotes

 Here are the best places to stay in Coba:

 Coqui Coqui Coba (Luxury): Coqui Coqui is set off the tranquil waters of the lake in Coba, just a mile or two down the road from the ruins.
-At first sight, you wouldn’t believe it was a 4-star hotel.
-But once you notice its unique stone architecture with a walkway bridge, spa, and upscale restaurant, it all makes sense.
+At first sight, you wouldn’t believe it was a 4-star hotel, but once you notice its unique stone architecture with a walkway bridge, spa, and upscale restaurant, it all makes sense.
 It’s the perfect hideout from the busier boutique scenes over in Tulum.

 Aldea Coba Boutique Hotel (Mid-Range): Aldea Coba offers your mid-range boutique hotel experience, with a modern outdoor pool, bungalows and villas, and natural and jungly-garden vibes, with premium comforts and mealtime options.
 Bicycles are also provided for guests to explore the village.